 - ¼ teaspoon ground nutmeg

 - Preheat your oven to 400F (200C) and line a baking sheet with foil.

 - Prick your sweet potatoes a few times with a fork, place them on the baking sheet, and bake for an hour or until your sweet potatoes are soft all the way through.
 Test by piercing with a sharp knife.
 Cooking time will vary depending on the size of your sweet potato, but you want them nice and soft.

 - In a small dish, mix together the brown sugar and spices.

-- After your sweet potatoes have cooled enough to touch, slice them open lengthwise, push together the ends a bit.
+- After your sweet potatoes have cooled enough to touch, slice them open lengthwise, and push together the ends a bit to squeeze them open.

 - Pour half the melted butter over the squished flesh of each of your sweet potatoes.
 Sprinkle the sugar and spice mixture over the top.

 - Crank up your broiler and put your sweet potatoes back in the oven.
 Allow them to cook for about 3-5 minutes, but don't go too far.
 You want the sugar to be bubbly and brown, but not, you know, on fire.
 You could also use a kitchen torch if you have one.